Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 # Acknowledgments

 Thanks to my mentor, Brian Macharia for his guidence and valuable feedback.
 To fellow Code Institute student, Kristian Andersen for all of his assistance, really appreciated, Kristian!
-To the guys on Slack, Ed B and the excellent support given to me by the tutoring team as this was a quite difficult project for me to undertake.
+To the guys on Slack, Ed B, Eamonn and the excellent support given to me by the tutoring team as this was a quite difficult project for me to undertake.
 Perhaps building a game wasn't my brightest idea!

 [^ Back To Contents ^](#contents)